SocNavData/SocNav3/README.md

  * Luis J. Manso: l.manso@aston.ac.uk
  * Pilar Bachiller-Burgos: pilarb@unex.es

-If you struggle to validate your data, we can help you run the validation checks for you.
+If you struggle to validate your data, we can help you run the validation checks.

 Once validated, we will add your trajectories to the dataset and include your name/organization in the list of SocNav3 contributors.